-In 2022, and in direct response to the feedback we have received from our shareholders, the Board established a policy regarding the prevention of hedging of corporate securities by the Officers and Directors of the Company.
+The Company maintains a policy regarding the prevention of hedging of corporate securities by the Officers and Directors of the Company.
 The policy specifically addresses the hedging against future declines in the market value of any securities of Linamar through the use of financial instruments designed to offset such risk.
 The Board is of the view that such transactions, while allowing the holder to own the Corporation's securities without the full risks and rewards of ownership, potentially separate the holder's interests from those of other stakeholders and, particularly from the Corporation's shareholders.
 This Anti-Hedging Policy can be found at www.linamar.com/governance.